-This may raise a few Financial Directors’ eyebrows, but given the complexity of rebate deals in some organisations and the lack of robust systems to track purchases against those contracts, it’s no wonder that some companies struggle to understand what supplier rebate claims they should be making.
+This may raise a few Financial Directors’ eyebrows, but given the complexity of vendor rebate deals in some organisations and the lack of robust systems to track purchases against those contracts, it’s no wonder that some companies struggle to understand what supplier rebate claims they should be making.

-From our research, it's clear that the lack of a rebate management system is the number one challenge for companies rather than an unwillingness to be proactive in claiming rebates from suppliers.
+From our research, it's clear that the lack of a rebate management system is the number one challenge for companies rather than an unwillingness to be proactive in claiming vendor rebates from suppliers.

 What we have seen is not sloppy management processes, but a real challenge to work through spreadsheets and gain an accurate picture of what should be claimed.
 Everyone involved in the process recognises the importance of robust rebate management and the potential negative hit on the bottom line but simply lack the right tools.

 Andrew Butt — MD of Enable highlighted the problem recently in a webinar attended by senior financial and commercial directors from a range of businesses, and this was endorsed by Andrew Curwen of XL Vets.